reasonml-editor/vscode-reasonml/README.md

 For the moment, a recent development build of Reason is also recommended.
 Nothing is required apart from the standard Reason install steps linked above.
-As long as `opam` is configured correctly and `ocamlmerlin` is in your path, all features below should just work out of the box.
+As long as `opam` is configured correctly and `ocamlmerlin` is in your path, all features below should just work out of the box if your project is set up for merlin.

+### Merlin Configuration

-This extension relies heavily on [Merlin](https://github.com/the-lambda-church/merlin) though so you will need to have your project set up for that in order to enable completion and hover info.
+This extension relies heavily on [merlin](https://github.com/the-lambda-church/merlin) so you will need to have your project set up for that in order to enable completion and hover info.
 See the Merlin [wiki](https://github.com/the-lambda-church/merlin/wiki/project-configuration) for details on how to do that.
 Basically you need to have a `.merlin` file in your project root which lists the source directories, libraries, and extensions used.

-## Status
+## Advanced Features

-- [x] advanced syntax highlighting
-- [x] completion
-- [x] linting
-- [x] outline view for symbols (⇧⌘O)
-- [x] type and documentation on hover
-- [x] jump-to-definition (⌃+click or ⌘+hover)
-- [x] case splitting (see below for details)
-- [ ] formatting integration
-- [ ] build tool integration
-- [ ] debugger integration
-- [ ] toplevel integration

 ### Case splitting